Virus concerns lead Holland, Princess to nix Alaska cruises

 “We remain optimistic that Koningsdam and Eurodam will still be able to offer roundtrip cruises from Seattle and Vancouver for part of the summer.
 We will continue to assess these plans over the next several weeks,” Holland America spokesman Erik Elvejord said in an email to The Associated Press.

-The announcement affects communities across most of Alaska, from inland places like Talkeetna and Fairbanks, where tourists arrive on by train ride or coach, to Ketchikan, the state’s southernmost port of call and where cruise ships typically make their first or last visit.
+The announcement affects communities across most of Alaska, from inland places like Talkeetna and Fairbanks, where tourists arrive by train ride or coach, to Ketchikan, the state’s southernmost port of call and where cruise ships typically make their first or last visit.

 Before the virus changed everything, Ketchikan was expecting 608 port calls this summer from 52 different vessels, said Patti Mackey, president and CEO of Ketchikan Visitors Bureau.
 Now, that count is down to 277 port calls.